kaistcbfg/scAVENGERS/README.md

 ### 2. Preparing data
 Alignment file in bam format and line-seperated list of barcodes in text file are required to run scAVENGERS.

-You can acquire alignment file and barcodes in ease by using Cellranger ATAC count (https://github.com/10XGenomics/cellranger-atac).
+For instance, you can acquire the alignment file and barcodes in ease by using Cellranger ATAC count (https://github.com/10XGenomics/cellranger-atac).
 The tool aligns fastq files by using bwa mem-like algorithm.
 The alignments are stored in `outs/possorted_bam.bam`, and the barcodes are stored in `outs/filtered_peak_bc_matrix/barcodes.tsv`.

 ### 4. Setting parameters
 Via config file in yaml format, you can set parameters for the execution of pipeline.
 The parameters include path of the input and output data and settings for each program in the pipeline.
 The format is provided in `config.yaml`.